kbx81/TubeClock/hardware/README.md

  data lines between the port you're using (six-pin serial, USB, or SWD) and the processor.
 Perhaps there is another nasty solder bridge somewhere that's shorting one or more of the lines to Vcc, ground, or another adjacent pin.
-If you're using the USB interface on a version 4+ board, take a close look at D5 and the physical USB port itself, as well.
+If you're using the USB interface, take a close look at D5 and the physical USB port itself, as well.
+The pins on the USB connector are prone to bridging.

 If you flashed the MCU and it's now doing...something...but it doesn't seem right, here are some more common symptoms and how to fix them:

-* **Status LED blinks orange/off but the main display is blank or flickers erratically.** This is indicative of some soldering problem on the SPI1 pins of the MCU or on one or more of the HV5622 drivers.
+* **Status LED blinks orange/off but the tubes are blank or flickering erratically.** This is indicative of some soldering problem on the SPI1 pins of the MCU or on one or more of the HV5622 drivers.
 Take a close look at these pins and rework them as necessary.
+Also be sure the socket on the display board is seated sufficiently onto the logic board's display pin header.
 * **One or more of the touch keys don't work.** Check the 1K resistors that sit between the touch keys and the MCU as well as the 47 nF sense capacitors.
  Again, also check the relevant pins on the MCU itself for shorts to adjacent